What is the Window of Tolerance and How It Impacts Your Life

 Hyperarousal is characterised by an overactivated nervous system, which results in feelings of anxiety, panic, and hypervigilance.
 Conversely, hypoarousal is marked by a state of too little arousal, leading to feelings of numbness, disconnection, and emotional flatness.

 Recognising dysregulation is not always easy, especially for those who have experienced past trauma.
-Traumatic memories can be triggered by even a perceived threat, leading to a state of hyperarousal or hyperarousal.
+Traumatic memories can be triggered by even a perceived threat, leading to a state of hyperarousal.
 However, by becoming more aware of your emotional responses and physical sensations, you can learn to recognise the signs of dysregulation and take steps to regulate your emotions.

 Window of Tolerance